alioso/d8-front-end-development/exercise_constructing_a_basic_theme.md

 * **mediaQuery** - Media query text proper ('all and (min-width: 800px)'.
 * **weight** - Positional weight (order) for the breakpoint.<br>
 * **multipliers** - Supported pixel resolution multipliers.

-Note: The order in which breakpoints are arranged through their weight value is extremely important.
-Breakpoints with the smallest min-width should have the lowest weight, while breakpoints with the largest min-width should have a larger weight value.
+*Note*: The order in which breakpoints are arranged through their weight value is extremely important. **Breakpoints with the smallest min-width should have the lowest weight, while breakpoints with the largest min-width should have a larger weight value**.
 By default, modules will order breakpoints from smallest to largest.
 However modules can reverse that order if necessary: for example the Responsive Image module takes care of re-ordering breakpoints from largest to smallest based on the weight value.

 ---